cicirello/generate-sitemap/README.md

 ### Basic Action Syntax

-You can run the action with a step in yuor workflow like this:
+You can run the action with a step in your workflow like this:

 ```yml
     - name: Generate the sitemap